Love Your Vote

 aims to raise awareness of voting and to increase the number of people who vote, to give everyone the chance to shape the future of the country.

-We’re working with the Houses of Parliament to arrange workshops around the country to explain the process of politics and how to vote.
-These workshops are open to people with learning disabilities, autism and their supporters.
+For over a year we've been working with the Houses of Parliament to arrange workshops around the country to explain the process of politics and how to vote.
+These workshops have been delivered to over 1000 people.

 Have your say and Love Your Vote!